multiscale/ymmsl-python/docs/describing_models.rst

 detailed micro model may take many small steps for every single step of the macro model driving it, and a meso model may sit somewhere in between the two. yMMSL captures this idea of "running at a different pace" as a *timeline*.
-Wiring a component's ``o_i``/``s`` ports (the ports it uses to run a loop) to another component's ``f_init``/``o_f`` ports puts that other component, and anything it in turn drives, on a timeline nested inside the first. yMMSL works this out automatically from how components are wired together with conduits, so in most models you never have to declare a timeline explicitly.
+Wiring a component's ``o_i``/``s`` ports to another component's ``f_init``/``o_f`` ports puts that other component, and anything it in turn drives, on a timeline nested inside the first. yMMSL works this out automatically from how components are wired together with conduits, so in most models you never have to declare a timeline explicitly.

 A component that nobody calls sits on the outermost, root timeline, written ``:``.
 Every level of nesting adds one more name, giving each timeline in the model an addressable